ioos/gsoc/.github/ISSUE_TEMPLATE/gsoc-project-proposal.md

 _**For reference, the GSoC [project ideas guidance](https://google.github.io/gsocguides/mentor/defining-a-project-ideas-list) states:**_

-_**Each project on the Ideas list should include: a) a project title/description b) more detailed description of the project (2-5 sentences) c) expected outcomes d) skills required/preferred e) possible mentors f) expected size of project (175 or 350 hour).
+* _**Each project on the Ideas list should include: a) a project title/description b) more detailed description of the project (2-5 sentences) c) expected outcomes d) skills required/preferred e) possible mentors f) expected size of project (175 or 350 hour).
 And if possible, an easy, medium or hard rating of each project.**_

+_**See [these past GSoC project ideas](https://github.com/ioos/gsoc/issues?q=is%3Aissue+is%3Aclosed+label%3AGSoC%2CGSoC21%2CGSoC22+) for good examples to follow.
+Each of these projects received student applications, were awarded GSoC slots, and were completed successfully.**_

 #### Project Description: